mccastanedap/mccastanedap/README.md

 - 👋 Hi, I’m Melissa
-- 👀 I’m interested in frontend development and data engineer
+- 👀 I’m interested in data engineer and AI engineer
-- 🌱 I’m currently learning flutter
+- 🌱 I’m currently learning more about AWS Architecture
 - 💞️ I’m looking to collaborate on any project to get better at my skills of programmming
 - 📫 How to reach me through my email melissa.c.castaneda.p@gmail.com